 Emily St. John Mandel

-Author of Station Eleven and 2014 National Book Award finalist Station Eleven and Sea of Tranquility
+Author of 2014 National Book Award finalist Station Eleven and Sea of Tranquility

 About Emily St. John Mandel

 Emily St. John Mandel’s national bestseller Station Eleven is set in an eerie post-apocalyptic North America, twenty years after the initial collapse of civilization when culture was reshaping itself and defining a new normal.
 Sometimes terrifying, sometimes tender, Station Eleven tells a story about the relationships that sustain us, the ephemeral nature of fame, and the beauty of the world as we know it.
 Station Eleven has been adapted to an original series on HBO Max.

 Emily St. John Mandel was born in British Columbia, Canada.
 She is a staff writer for The Millions, and her work has appeared in numerous anthologies, including The Best American Mystery Stories 2013 and Venice Noir.
 She lives in New York City with her husband.

 This lecture is a discussion of Emily St. John Mandel's bestselling book—the process of writing it and the research that went into it.
 The audience will be transported into the pages of Mandel's spellbinding novel as she discusses notes on the end of the world, the history of pandemics, and the impact of the bubonic plague on Shakespeare's life and work.

 In this lecture, Emily St. John Mandel talks about her craft of writing and structuring non-linear novels, including examples and analysis of non-linear structures in other writers' works.
 Mandel will also discuss the process of writing literary fiction that flirts with genre and where she finds inspiration for her work.

 Praise for Emily St. John Mandel— Des Moines Public Library